 Advisors help students with their schedules, but the primary obligation for knowing and meeting all graduation requirements rests with the student.

 The normal class load for a university student during the fall or spring semester is 16 hours of course work per week.
 The minimum load for full-time status is 12 hours of course work per week, and the maximum load is 19 hours of course work per week.
-To register for more than 19 hours, the student must gain permission from the Appeals Committee before he/she registers.
-The student must present to the committee: 1) a properly signed “Petition to Take an Overload” form; 2) a letter of endorsement from his/her major advisor; 3) a written statement specifying the amount of extracurricular activity including work to which he/she will be committed during the overload semester.
+To register for more than 19 hours, the student must gain permission from his or her academic advisor and submit the proper from tot he Registrar’s Office.
 Any student who enrolls for more than 19 hours without proper authorization will be required to reduce the load to 19 hours or less.
-Students on probation may register for no more than 13 hours.
+Students on probation may register for no more than 16 hours.
 Further, such students are required, when at all possible, to repeat courses in which they received a grade of D or F.

-During each summer term, the minimum load for full-time status is 6 hours for undergraduates and the maximum is 7 hours.
-To register for more than 7 hours, the same procedure must be followed as for an overload in a regular semester.
+During each summer term, the minimum load for full-time status is 6 hours for undergraduates and the maximum is 16 hours.
+To register for more than 16 hours (including concurrent enrollment), the same procedure must be followed as for an overload in a regular semester.